-5. What arrangements are in place for assessing and reviewing children and young people's progress towards outcomes.
+5. What arrangements are in place for assessing and reviewing children and young people's progress towards outcomes?
 Please can you explain what opportunities are available to enable you to work with parents and young people as part of this assessment and review

-At All Saints CE Primary School, the progress of all children is monitored on a regular basis as part of an established whole school framework.
-Regular, on-going teacher assessments provide class teachers and support staff with day-to-day successes and next steps for all children.
+At North Rigton Church of England Primary School, the progress of all children is monitored on a regular basis as part of an established whole school framework.
+Regular, on-going teacher assessments provide class-teachers and support staff with day-to-day successes and next steps for all children.

-Formal assessments take place each term and may be in the form of
+Formal assessments take place each term and may be in the form of tests.

-All pupils with SEND should make at least expected progress, in line with their peers.
-Your school will be able to explain how it will be monitoring your child's progress to ensure that it is at least in line with expectations.
-This will usually include progress made with personal targets, and overall progress on the National Curriculum.
-Many schools use inclusion passports.
-This is a document that summarises the support that has been given to a pupil over a period of time, and the difference that this support has made.
-You may like to ask your child's school whether an inclusion passport would be useful tests.
 Test information is always used alongside teacher assessment to give an overall view of each child's attainment and progress.
 SATs and Teacher assessment are gathered for year 2 and year 6.
 In-school tracking systems are used to identify children not making expected progress or that are working below national expectations.
 These children are discussed at termly 'Flourishing' meetings.
 These are to assess the PEAs (Progress, Effort and Attainment) of individual children.
 Children who are 'Growing' in attainment or making 'Gradual' progress are discussed at these meetings in more depth.
 Any children who are not making their expected progress or not progressing in line with national expectations are recorded by the SENCo and additional provision is put in place to support these children.

-PIVATs assessments may be used to show even smaller steps of progress for children that will make less progress than their peers.
-This may be due to medical issues or severe learning needs.
+Pivats and Pre Key Stage assessments are currently used to show even smaller steps of progress for children that will make less progress than their peers.

-You will have the opportunity to discuss your child's progress at parents evenings and at review meetings.
+You will have the opportunity to discuss your child's progress at the parent/pupil/teacher consultation evenings and at review meetings.